jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Data structures in J Data may get alternative notations just as well.

 Maybe, but I say maybe, I should make a standard way to make an extension to Symbol Text Code.
-But that would allow everybody to totally mess up Symbol Text Code.
+But that might allow everybody to totally mess up Symbol Text Code.
 Unless I don’t publish it.

 Symbol Text Code